EmbeddedEmerson/keras-tuning/readme.md

     https://stanford.edu/~shervine/blog/keras-how-to-generate-data-on-the-fly

 The article describes a DataGenerator which removes the directory structure limitation; its structure is purposefully generic.
 One tailors this code via:

-    user supplied partition and labels dictionaries
+* User supplied train, val and test lists
-    specifying the details for loading an individual image
+* Specifying the details for loading an individual image
+* User supplied labels dictionary

 Other than some trivial modifications, this is not my code.
 See my_classes.py for details.

-### Partition and Labels Dictionaries ###
+### Tailoring the DataGenerator ###

 Refer to the above stanford link.
-The desired partition dictionary contains three members:
+The lists needed for training, etc. are first organized into the partition dictionary:

-   partition_dict['train'] - list of IDs composing the training set partition_dict['val'] - list of IDs composing the validation set partition_dict['test'] - list of IDs composing the test set
+* partition_dict['train'] - list of IDs composing the training set
+* partition_dict['val'] - list of IDs composing the validation set
+* partition_dict['test'] - list of IDs composing the test set

 In the context of the fgvc dataset, each ID is the name of an image file with the .jpg extension omitted.
 So, the train partion will contain a list of all the .jpg files used for training.
 Likewise for the val and test partitions.

 Refer to get_image() in my_classes.py.
 You can see how given an image id ('1042824'), it is easy to load the corresponding .jpg file from the boxed/ directory, convert the resulting image to a Python array, and then use its contents for further processing.

-A labels dictionary is the second component needed for tailoring the DataGenerator.
+A labels dictionary is the third component needed for tailoring the DataGenerator.
 The keys for the dictionary are image ids ('1042824').
 The value for a given key is its class index.
 Class index is a number range 0 thru 99 inclusive, which identifies the aircraft variant found in the associated image file.

 Code in my_utils.py populates these structures at program start-up.
 Code in exec_model.py combines the train and val lists into a single training list containing 6667 members.